brunogasparetto/AdobeConnectClient/entities.md

 The Permission normally involves a Principal and a SCO, but exists special permissions to applied only in a SCO.

+The Principal ID for a Permission can be the ID of a Principal or a special string from Permission::MEETING_PRINCIPAL_PUBLIC_ACCESS constant.

+The Permission ID is one of the Permission::MEETING_* constants to the SCO (meeting) or Permission::PRINCIPAL_* constants for the Principal.

 Examples: